directus-labs/guest-authoring/directus-django/integrating directus in django.md

         return JsonResponse({'error': 'Page not found'}, status=404)
 ```

 Now we can develop a Django template to render the page content.
-First off, create a `templates` directory in the root directory of our django project (the root directory is where you have the manage.py file).
 In your templates directory, create a file named page.html:

 ```html
 <!DOCTYPE html>